 In the above example Tuple instance has type int, double, long, FlightInfo instance.
 Whare FlightInfo is an entity class.

-NuGet package provides System.ValueTuples library that contains extended features using Tuples collections.
+NuGet package provides a System.ValueTuples library that contains extended features using Tuples collections.
 Further checkout System.ValueTuples extended tuple features article.